Wednesday, April 29

 Indian national on shooting spree injures sister-in-law, four others

-An Indian national and four others were wounded in a daytime shooting spree sparked by a personal grudge along Hacienda Buyong-Buyong Road in Brgy.
-Bagtic, Silay City, at about 10:25 a.m.
+An Indian national and four others were wounded in a daytime shooting spree along the Hacienda Buyong-Buyong Road in Brgy.
+Bagtic, Silay City Negros Occidental, at about 10:25 a.m.
 Wednesday, April 8.

 A Silay police investigation report said the primary target was a 42-year-old Indian national residing in Brgy.
 Taculing, Bacolod City, who was traveling on a motorcycle driven by her 45-year-old employee.